English

 # Create a GPT-4o agent

-puppyone conn add agent "My Bot" --model gpt-4o
+puppyone access add agent "My Bot" --model gpt-4o

 # Create an agent with a system prompt

-puppyone conn add agent "Analyst" --model gpt-4o --system-prompt "You are a data analyst"
+puppyone access add agent "Analyst" --model gpt-4o --system-prompt "You are a data analyst"

 MCP endpoints